 WARNING: TO PREVENT FIRE OR SHOCK, DO NOT EXPOSE THIS UNIT TO RAIN OR MOISTURE.
 DO NOT USE THIS UNIT'S PLUG WITH AN EXTENSION CORD OR IN AN OUTLET UNLESS ALL THE PRONGS CAN BE FULLY INSERTED.

 DOC Compliance Notice (for Canada only)

-This Class A digital apparatus meets all requirements of the Canadian ICES-003 Standards.
+This Class A digital apparatus complies with Canadian ICES-003.